 Oxygen: the ubiquitous element all around us

-Reactive, oxygen (O) is one of the elements in the periodic table belonging to the non-metals family as carbon (C).
-It is the most common element found in the Earth's crust just ahead of silicon (Si) but also the main constituent of the oceans and of sand.
+A very reactive element, oxygen (O) belongs to the non-metals family in the periodic table which consists of elements such as carbon (C).
+Oxygen is the most common element found in the Earth's crust just ahead of silicon (Si) but also the main constituent of the oceans and of sand.
 In nature, it is found in different forms: a gas in the atmosphere, a liquid in water, a solid in rock.

 Discovered almost simultaneously by Carl Wilhelm Scheele and Joseph Priestley at the end of the Age of Enlightenment, oxygen was only baptized in 1777 by Antoine Lavoisier who realized that it was an element playing an essential role in combustion.
 In Greek, its name means acid.